Quick Answer

 Asset Tracing FAQ

-What is asset tracing in the context of a divorce or legal dispute?
+What is asset tracing in the context of a divorce, estate, guardianship, or business dispute?

 Asset tracing is the process of using financial records, bank statements, tax returns, and ownership documents to identify where money or property moved, how it was titled, and whether the records support the explanations offered by the parties.
-In legal disputes, tracing often focuses on whether assets were disclosed accurately and whether transfers were consistent with the stated purpose.
+In divorce, estate, business, and other disputes, tracing often focuses on whether assets were disclosed accurately and whether transfers were consistent with the stated purpose.

 How does a forensic accountant trace hidden assets?